Largs: Sports

 Inverclyde Sports Centre is a sports training facility in Largs which caters for both elite athletes and the local community in a range of sports and activities.
 It was officially opened in 1958 by Queen Elizabeth II and her husband Prince Philip.
-The centre became famous during the 2000’s for having trained a generation of highly successful and influential football managers such as Jose Mourinho, Fabio Capello, Andre Villas-Boas, Giovanni Trapattoni, Marcelo Lippi and Carlos Queiroz.
-The centre underwent a £12m redevelopment and opened in its current form in April 2017.

 Largs is home to two golf courses.
 Largs Golf Club was opened on the south end of the town in 1891.
 Routenburn Golf Club was opened on the north end of the town in 1914, and was designed by renowned golf architect James Braid.

 Education

 Since 2018, Largs has been served by Largs Campus, an amalgamation of Secondary, Early Years and Primary schools which includes; Largs Academy, Largs Primary, St Mary's Primary and Largs Early Years.
 Built at a cost of £52 million, the state of the art facility supports 2,120 students between ages 3-18.
 It was officially opened by First Minister of Scotland Nicola Sturgeon in June 2018.